-Patentable inventions not subject to a sponsorship agreement or university ownership under the preceding paragraph may be determined by the IPC to be the employee's property.
+Patentable inventions not subject to a sponsorship agreement or university ownership under other provisions of this policy may be determined by the IPC to be the employee's property.
 If the employee is determined as the owner, the university will, on demand from the employee, issue a written waiver of the university's rights.

 The committee may determine that the employee is a partial owner of the intellectual property with the university in cases where it would be unfair to determine that the property is wholly owned by either the university or the employee.
 In such cases the committee shall establish percentages of respective ownership.

-If the committee deems it to be in the best interests of the university to release its rights to invention, it may do so.
-The committee may place conditions on the release including a lump sum payment, a portion of the royalties or other consideration to compensate for the use of facilities and materials.
+If the committee deems it to be in the best interests of the university to release its rights to invention, it may do so, as described in section 3-8.

+The committee may place conditions on the release (including a lump sum payment, a portion of the royalties or other consideration) to compensate for the use of facilities and materials.